-3. Draw Attention to Key Events and Vocabulary - Pause to highlight vocabulary and key concepts.
 Vocabulary: briefly define vocabulary words, and do the gesture, when they come up in the story.
 Reinforce throughout the day.

-Word Definition to use and how to introduce the gesture.
-Gesture Remind To help someone remember something Tallulah reminds her friends to wash their hands.
-She helps them to remember because having clean hands is important. pointer finger taps center of forehead Gather To come together in a group The students gather together to listen to the story. hands in front with palms facing, bring hands toward each other and fold together
+Word Definition to use and how to introduce gesture Gesture remind To help someone remember something Remind means to help someone remember something, like washing your hands.
+Tap your forehead to show remind. pointer finger taps center of forehead gather To come together in a group The students gather together to listen to the story.
+Bring your hands together to show the students gather, or come together. hands in front with palms facing, bring hands toward each other and fold together